formal-methods-mpi/Workshop.jl/docs/src/index.md

 ## During the workshop

-We will focus on what sets Julia apart from other programming languages working hands-on with Julia in Visual Studio Code (VSCode) and the terminal.
+We will focus on what sets Julia apart from other programming languages working hands-on with Julia in Visual Studio Code (VSCode).
 Through hands-on activities, you'll gain practical experience to reinforce your understanding of the concepts.

 The core of this workshop consists of 5 chapters (Chapter 0 - Chapter 4) that you can see in the sidebar on the left.